amit08255/virtual-dev-env/README.md

     sudo modprobe vboxdrv
     ```

-* To automatically enable virtualbox driver:
+* To automatically enable virtualbox driver.
 Use command:

     ```sh
     sudo nano /etc/modules-load.d/virtualbox.conf
     ```

-Just type ‘vboxdrv’ as shown in the screenshot below.
+Just type "vboxdrv" as shown in the screenshot below.
 Then save the file by pressing Ctrl+X and then press ‘y’ and then press Enter.

 * Now you must add your Arch Linux login user to the ‘vboxusers’ system group.
 Doing so let’s a normal user use VirtualBox and all of its features.
 Otherwise you will see many restrictions when you run VirtualBox.